Planning your weekends is difficult enough. Personal finance should be fun.

 You want to see REAL results right now?

 You’re in luck.
 I’m all about actionable steps and not just throwing out useless tips on how to save money by never wearing condoms.
-Here are your options for real results and financial freedom before 30 (the goal of this site):

 - You want financial freedom by 30?
 The most detailed guide to getting there.

 - You want to buy your first property?
 Everything you could possibly want to know is here.

 - Exactly how you can travel even if you think you can’t afford it.

 - Why your Tinder mindset is destroying your business goals.

 - Five freelancers that are killing it with random services.

 - How-to start investing when you’re feeling lost.

 Check out the Studenomics TV trailer below and subscribe for the most entertaining financial show!